dillonkearns/gitbook-elm-graphql/selection-sets.md

 viewerSelection = Debug.crash "TODO"
 ```

 `Debug.crash` may cause our program to fail at run-time, but it is actually a neat trick for getting our program to succeed at compile-time.
 It essentially tells the compiler to not check the pieces that we're still working on.
-That let's us check that what we've completed so far compiles and take smaller steps.
+That let's us check that what we've completed so far compiles.

 We're also omitting the type annotations for now.
 Once we finish building our **selection sets**, the compiler will actually be able to infer the types for us so there's not any reason to worry about it yet.